NRLParticipation/NRL-Cookbook/docs/administrators/player-recruitment-strategy.md

 ---

-## High complexity: Recruitment Growth Orchestrator
+## High complexity: Recruitment growth orchestrator

 Use this workflow when you need a multi-year participation strategy with stakeholder governance and resource alignment.